Servers

 BareMetal servers use optimal BIOS

-You can lease a server for one day, one month, three months, six months, or one year.
-You can view the configurations available for lease in each pool when ordering a server in the management console
+You can rent a stock configuration server for one day, one month, three months, six months, or one year.
+You can view the configurations available for rent in each pool when ordering a server in the management console

 Server access